pjotrp/bigbio/README.md

 BigBio = BIG DATA for Ruby

-BigBio is an initiative to a create high performance libraries for big data computing in biology.
+BigBio is an initiative to a create high performance low-memory libraries for big data computing in biology.

 BigBio may use BioLib C/C++/D functions for increasing performance and reducing memory consumption.